RickCogley/RCC-live/content/post/2017-04-20-SCV-on-a-Roll.md

 Those are some heavy hitters, who have variously produced some of the best drum corps shows _ever_.
 Looks like they are ahead of the curve this year in terms of planning, which is fantastic.

 Maybe this year, "Send in the Clowns" won't be as appropriate!
-I am hoping for the best.
+Best wishes for a big success on their 50th anniversary.

 :congratulations: :trophy: